Road Trips in Croatia

 Ferries with a car

-Car ferries (trajekti) take vehicles; catamarans are passenger-only.
+Car ferries take vehicles; catamarans are passenger-only.
 In high season, arrive early.
-Popular routes fill up.
-Always check ferry schedules before finalising island plans.
+Popular routes fill up, so always check schedules before finalising island plans.

 Fuel